 Step Action 1 Open the diagram into which to add the Pattern.
-2 Select the Resources window.
+2 Select the 'Resources' tab of the Browser window.
 3 Expand the folder 'Patterns' and expand sub-folders as necessary, until the Pattern you require is located.
 You can view the Pattern details in read-only mode by right-clicking on the name and selecting the 'View Pattern Details' option.
-4 Either: • Select the 'Add Pattern to Diagram' context menu option or • Drag and drop the Pattern from the Resources window onto the diagram The 'Add Pattern <pattern group=""> <pattern name=""> to Diagram' dialog displays.</pattern></pattern> 5 Work through the dialog, making selections as required.
+4 Either: • Select the 'Add Pattern to Diagram' context menu option or • Drag and drop the Pattern from the 'Resources' tab of the Browser window onto the diagram The 'Add Pattern <pattern group=""> <pattern name=""> to Diagram' dialog displays.</pattern></pattern> 5 Work through the dialog, making selections as required.
 Once the appropriate selections have been made, click on the OK button to import the Pattern into the model, recreating the original diagram with new GUIDs.